ORNL/cpp-proposals-pub/submdspan/submdspan.md

 assert(a_sub4.extent(0) == a.extent(0));
 ```

-In multi-dimensional use cases these specifiers can be mixed and matched.
+In multidimensional use cases these specifiers can be mixed and matched.

 ```c++
 int* ptr = ...;